 The other day I was drawing a tiny keyboard on my younger student’s assignment book and I had her draw dots on the correct keys.
 As we worked together looking for whole and half steps, I casually said that my drawing was kind of sloppy, and it would be a lot easier to read and more fun if I had some keyboard stickers.
 So I sat down at my computer and designed some!
 Actually they were easy to make because I’ve been designing my own labels for years and I drew the keyboard about 10 years ago.
 You probably recognize it from my pre-reading solos and my picture scales!
 However, I don’t think I’ve ever seen anything quite like this, so for your whole and half step pleasure, I’m offering Keyboard Labels.
 Please let me know what you think!

 I used Avery White Address labels, product number 8160.
-I printed my labels directly from the PDF I’m posting here and my graphic fitted on the labels perfectly, so I hope you have the same luck.
+These are “easy peel” and believe me, it’s worth the little extra you pay to be able to peel them off and reuse on a new assignment page.
+I printed my labels directly from the PDF I’m posting here and my graphic fit the labels perfectly, so I hope you have the same luck.
 In case you can’t find this particular Avery product, the label size is 1″ x 2 5/8″ and there are 30 labels on each page.
 Before you print on your label sheet, try printing on a regular sheet of paper and hold it up to light to see if it aligns with your particular labels.
 Be sure your printer setting is on “actual size” and not “fit” or “scale.”
-I’m posting a picture of one of the sample ones I made.
-Your copy will not have the green border because it didn’t seem necessary.